center-for-threat-informed-defense/summiting-the-pyramid/docs/levels/ephemeral.rst

 context of a certain application, user, or process.
 While these observables can detect known malicious applications or processes, these will not detect anything new, or if the adversary decides to change an operational or environmental variable to evade detection.
-To ensure detection in-depth, these observables should be combined with other level observables.
+To ensure detection in-depth, these observables should be combined observables from other levels.

 **Examples**: Hash values, IP addresses, protocol-specific ports, file names, domain names, processes, user oriented observables, others